-- Step 6: Before you can use your Internet server, IP addresses on your LAN's PCs must be set so that they are compatible with the Internet server's settings.
-The Internet server comes with the default local IP address: 192.168.100.1 and the default subnet mask setting: 255.255.255.0.
-Assuming that you leave these settings unchanged and assign fixed IP addresses to machines on your LAN that will access the Internet through the Internet server, you must give those machines IP addresses in the range of 192.168.100.xxx, where xxx is a number from 2 to $25\overline{5}$ .
-(If you want to use a different IP address range, see "Setting IP Addresses" on page 20.)
-You can, alternatively, set the machines on your LAN to obtain their IP addresses automatically using DHCP to get IP addresses from the Internet server.
-Whether the machines use fixed IP addresses or DHCP. they must all use the same subnet mask setting as the Internet server, and the Internet server's local (LAN) IP address must be set as each machine's default gateway. - Step 7: The internet server can be configured and operated via Telnet or a web browser once PC IP addresses have been properly set.
+- Step 7: Before you can use your internet/print server, IP addresses on your LAN's PCs must be set so that they are compatible with the internet/print server's settings.
+The internet/print server comes with the default local IP address: 192.168.100.1 and the default subnet mask setting: 255.255.255.0.
+Assuming that you leave these settings unchanged and assign fixed IP addresses to machines on your LAN that will access the Internet through the internet/print server, you must give those machines IP addresses in the range of 192.168.100.xxx. where xxx is a number from 2 to 255.
+(If you want to use a different IP address range, see "Setting IP Addresses" on page 21.)
+You can, alternatively, set the machines on your LAN to obtain their IP addresses automatically using DHCP to get IP addresses from the internet/print server.
+Whether the machines use fixed IP addresses or DHCP, they must all use the same subnet mask setting as the internet/print server, and the internet/print server's local (LAN) IP address must be set as each machine's default gateway. - Step 8: The internet/print server can be configured and operated via Telnet or a web browser once PC IP addresses have been properly set.
 (Note that some device settings can be manipulated using the IS Admin program included with the device.)
-Start your Telnet or browser software and enter the IP address of the internet server (either the default IP listed above or the new address you assigned using IS Admin).
-This should bring up the internet server start menu.
+Start your Telnet or browser software and enter the IP address of the internet/print server (either the default IP listed above or the new address you assigned using IS Admin).
+This should bring up the internet/print server start menu.
 See the next series of steps for information about settings that must be set for the device to work properly.